-Speaking of the Walkie Talkie, the stunning Sky Garden is housed in the top of the Walkie Talkie building – prime real estate for soaking up some pretty fantastic views of London, not to mention being one of the city’s most majestic spots.
+Speaking of the Walkie Talkie, the stunning Sky Garden is housed at the top of the building – prime real estate for soaking up some pretty fantastic views of London, not to mention being one of the city’s most majestic spots.

 Take a peek at the skyscrapers of Canary Wharf to the east and the meandering Thames leading to iconic attractions like the London Eye and Parliament in the West.

 Want to beat the crowds?
 Go up to Sky Garden early in the morning when there’s barely anyone around and you’ll get the best of the view without having to jostle for position.

-Many of central London’s viewing platforms are ridiculously expensive (cough * a view from the Shard*) – not so with the Oxo Tower, which offers you gobsmacking Thameside views across St Paul’s Cathedral and the Square Mile for free.
+Many of central London’s viewing platforms are ridiculously expensive (cough * a view from the Shard*) – not so with the Oxo Tower’s viewing platform, which offers you gobsmacking Thameside views across St Paul’s Cathedral and the Square Mile for free.

 Just head up to the terrace, where there’s an area the public can enter for free.
-Even better, not that many people know about it so chances are you will get it all to yourself.
+Even better, it’s a bit of a hidden secret, so the chances are you will get it all to yourself.

-It’s one of the most iconic panoramic views in London – the rolling grasslands of Hampstead Heath park providing the perfect foreground for the skyscrapers of the city beyond.
+It’s one of the most iconic panoramas in London – the rolling grasslands of Hampstead Heath Park provide the perfect foreground for the skyscrapers of the city beyond.
 If you’re unsure of the buildings you’re looking at, there’s a helpful plaque that matches the city’s skyline you can look at and work out which highlight is which.

-The history of the name is hotly contested – my favourite story is that Guy Fawkes’ buddies gathered here to watch the Houses of Parliament blow up – obviously it never did, but the name stuck nonetheless.
+The history of the Hill’s name is hotly contested – our favourite story is that Guy Fawkes’ buddies gathered here to watch the Houses of Parliament blow up – obviously it never did, but the name stuck nonetheless.

 Queen Elizabeth II Garden Southbank

-The Queen Elizabeth Hall Garden might not be one of the highest points in London, but, thanks to its uber-central location, offers a pretty banging view of the city all the same.
+The Queen Elizabeth Hall Garden on the South Bank might not be one of the highest points in London, but, thanks to its uber-central location, it offers a pretty banging view of the city all the same.

-Peek over to the instantly-recognisable dome of St Paul’s, glance over to The Shard – you can even see Wembley Stadium if you look hard enough.
+Instead, peek over to the instantly-recognisable dome of St Paul’s, glance over to The Shard – you can even see the arch over Wembley Stadium if you look hard enough.

 One Tree Hill

-It’s hard to imagine the time when the Great North Wood covered huge swathes of South London, but it left its mark on contemporary London if you know where to look.
+It’s hard to imagine when the Great North Wood covered huge swathes of South London, but it left its mark on contemporary London if you know where to look.

-Ally Pally as it’s nicknamed is many things – concert venue, home to a farmer’s market, a boating lake, an outdoor adventure course, and much more.
+Ally Pally, as it’s nicknamed, is many things – concert venue, home to a farmer’s market, a boating lake, an outdoor adventure course, and much more.
 Bit of a shame then that more fuss isn’t made over the spectacular view you get of London from Alexandra Park.

-Parliament Hill might get all the attention, but Alexandra Park offers a widespread London view – particularly at night when the city’s lights twinkle in the distance.
+Parliament Hill might get all the attention, but Alexandra Park offers an equally awesome and widespread London view – particularly at night when the city’s lights twinkle in the distance.